alkhe/interview/functional-lists/README.md

 ## Introduction

-This challenge tests your familiarity with the functional paradigm, dealing with concepts like higher-order functions and immutable data structures.
+This challenge tests your familiarity with the functional paradigm, dealing with concepts like higher-order functions and persistent data structures.
 Many real-world Javascript interfaces like the Promise, Node's Filesystem API, and DOM event systems use callbacks to implement reactive behaviors.
 As a frontend engineer you will also often need to filter relevant data for a display and then map a renderer over that data to produce a set of elements that the view layer can consume.
-Lastly, folding (reducing) and immutable data structures are crucial elements of state management frameworks like Redux or Cycle.js.
+Lastly, folding and persistence are crucial elements of state management frameworks like Redux or Cycle.js.

-Your task is to implement the immutable singly-linked list, with a special restriction: you must structure the data using only closures, and are otherwise **<ins>not allowed to use Object, Array, prototypes, or classes for storage</ins>**.
+Your task is to implement the persistent, singly-linked list, with a special restriction: you must structure the data using only closures, and are otherwise **<ins>not allowed to use Object, Array, prototypes, or classes for storage</ins>**.
 This strips the task down to its purest form, whose solution is reminiscent of functional programming languages like Lisp, Haskell, and OCaml.

 ## Specification